EricssonResearch/scott-eu/simulation-ros/src/turtlebot2i/turtlebot2i_description/v-rep_model/README.md

 5. warehouse_turtlebot2i_v2.ttt
 6. warehouse_turtlebot2i_v3.ttt

+**Note:** Some components are not activated, and you can edit the Lua files in the scene. e.g.  the line 16 and 17 in camera_sr300

+'''
+    sim.setExplicitHandling(object_sr300_camera_rgb, 1) -- 0: enable camera rgb
+    sim.setExplicitHandling(object_sr300_camera_depth, 1) -- 1:disable camera depth
+'''

 **Note:** Enyu: If possible, I feel that it is better to explain the difference between models, or recommand one model.

 **The scene files contain short Lua scripts.
-Those scripts call the outside lua scripts to improve tracebility with GIT. **
+Those scripts call the outside lua scripts to improve tracebility with GIT.**

 The Lua files are: